 Gouging has its place, but cutting performance hinges on pairing tip size and amperage to the stock on the table.
 Nail tip selection by aligning orifice size and current with material compatibility and thickness.

-Standard tips push higher amperage for thicker sections and a wider kerf; FineCut tips favor thin sheet with a tight kerf and lower current.
-Undersizing the tip or overpowering thin stock degrades edge quality and torches consumables.
+Standard tips push higher amperage for thicker sections and a wider kerf.
+FineCut tips favor thin sheet with a tighter kerf and lower current.
+Undersizing the tip or overpowering thin stock hurts edge quality and burns through consumables.

-• Use a 20A tip for up to 1/8 in; expect fine kerf and clean edges on light gauge.
+- Use a 20A tip for up to 1/8 in; expect a fine kerf and clean edges on light gauge.

 Match amperage to tip rating; mismatches cause blowout, bevel, and premature wear.